 Closing Words

-Also known as traditional animation, frame-by-frame animation combines unique art style with artistic freedom to create eye-catching movements that are really hard to achieve with other types of 2D animation.
+Also known as traditional animation, frame-by-frame animation combines unique art style with artistic freedom to create eye-catching movements that are really hard to achieve with other types of 2D animation and through the general 2D animation pipeline.
 Due to its complexity and labor-intensive nature, it is not approached as widely by animation production houses as before.
 However, it’s stunning visual and handcrafted feel, encourages many art directors to choose this style.
 This genuine look and feel of frame-by-frame animation appeals to many businesses who prefer an elegant animation style for their brand and modern 2D digital animation methods such as cutout animation do not satisfy their requirements.